Firenant/FirenantClassic/README.md

  classic version
  i just change Pictures because it old
 ## Fun fact
- Furenant is a fucking pasta of polara executor
+ Firenant is a fucking pasta of polara executor